 The first version of Akaroa2 received an international commendation in Science category in the Computerworld Smithsonian Award, USA , in 1993, as

 Possible topics of research projects at PhD, Master and Honours level include, for example:

 - new sequential estimators for automated output data analysis during MRIP (Multiple Replications in Parallel) simulation;

 - comparative studies of sequential estimators of mean values during steady-state simulation;

 - sequential estimators of quantiles during steady-state simulation;

 - sequential analysis of heavy-tailed data and/or data from self-similar processes during steady-state simulation;

 - Akaroa2 as an automated controller of distributed quantitative dscrete-event simulation.

-- a project on PlanetLab NZ, on national experimental networking infrastructure within global experimental networking infrastructure/testbed PlanetLab.
+- PlanetLab NZ, on national experimental networking infrastructure within global experimental networking infrastructure/testbed PlanetLab.